Nocturnals (comics): Polychrome

-Polychrome is a wraith; the spirit of a dead young woman who was destined to haunt this world for eternity.
+Polychrome is a wraith, the spirit of a dead young woman who was destined to haunt this world for eternity.
 She was able to break free of this posthumous obligation and now resides with Doc Horror in the Tomb.
 Being a ghost, she has unspecified supernatural powers that include clairvoyance, the ability to heal wounds, and cast illusions, among others.
 Polychrome's otherworldly senses help Doc Horror maintain a close eye on enemies and individuals of interest, alert him to paranormal goings-on in Pacific City, and more importantly help him keep track of his trouble-magnet daughter.
 She acts as a maternal figure to the Horror crew and an older sister to Eve, as well as a pacifistic influence in a gang that has a tendency to draw pistols before asking questions.
 Polychrome has the ability to leave the Tomb and travel freely, with the exception of the regions underneath the Narn K headquarters known as the Monster Shop.
 Apparently during one of Doc Horror's earlier missions to rescue imprisoned animal-human hybrids he and Polychome discovered that nothing of an ectoplasmic nature can function in that area, almost leading to her total dissipation.

 Firelion

 The Firelion is a massive blond-haired hulk that has the ability to conjure fierce fires, the result of Narn K experimention.
 He was once known as Phestus Gold, a police officer who had the misfortune of being the one in a million to die of spontaneous human combustion.
 His remains were appropriated by the Narn K scientists, who were able to put his brain into a fireproof synthetic body capable of harnessing his innate pyrotechnic abilities.
 He and others like him, known as "Burners", were deemed to be too dangerous for government use and scheduled for termination until he was rescued by Doc Horror.
 Firelion is now the last Burner alive, and he lives only to see the Narn K Corporation burn to the ground in retribution.

-Unlike the other Nocturnals, Firelion prefers to use katana and wakizashi swords instead of firearms.
+Unlike other Nocturnals, Firelion prefers to use katana and wakizashi swords instead of firearms.
 When enraged, he becomes a fiery hellstorm of flames and blades.
 In his first appearance in the Black Planet miniseries, he lays waste to an entire building full of synthetic mob hitmen assigned to guard a captured Doc Horror.
 His reputation is such that even synthetics with no free will of their own show fear when they realize who he is.